nadaalaa811/Rover_Project/README.md

- Define a function to perform a perspective transform I've used the example grid image above to choose source points for the

-def perspect_transform(img, src, dst):
+ Define a function to perform a perspective transform I've used the example grid image above to choose source points for the grid cell in front of the rover (each grid cell is 1 square meter in the sim) Define a function to perform a perspective transform def perspect_transform(img, src, dst):

     M = cv2.getPerspectiveTransform(src, dst)